The basin-wide strategy includes near- and long-term actions as well as small- and large-scale projects designed to achieve a two-pronged objective:

 - Reduce flood-related damage while also restoring aquatic species habitat in the Chehalis River basin.
 The roots of the strategy go back to 2014.

 Not taking action in the basin could cost Washington as much as $3.5 billion during the next 100 years, including:

 - Repairing or replacing flood-damaged homes, businesses, and public infrastructure

 - Disruptions to local community, economic, and agricultural activities from flooding

 - Interruptions to state road and rail transportation corridors due to flooding

 - Continued aquatic habitat degradation and loss

-We have worked in partnership with representatives from the Quinault Indian Nation, Confederated Tribes of Chehalis Reservation, state Department of Fish and Wildlife, and other technical experts to develop a draft Phase 1 Aquatic Species Restoration Plan (ASRP) as part of the Chehalis Basin Strategy to restore the ecological health of the Chehalis basin.
+We have worked in partnership with representatives from the Quinault Indian Nation, Confederated Tribes of Chehalis Reservation, state Department of Fish and Wildlife, and other technical experts to develop the Aquatic Species Restoration Plan (ASRP) as part of the Chehalis Basin Strategy to restore the ecological health of the Chehalis basin.

 The goal of the ASRP is create a comprehensive, science-based restoration plan that improves and protects habitats, ecosystem processes, and populations of salmon, and other native fish and aquatic species while creating flood- and climate-resilient systems that support human needs in the basin.

 Initial Chehalis Basin Strategy work